horony/ftsy-bundesliga/README.md

 ![](/documentation/ftsy-buli-screenshot-aufstellung.png)  |  ![](/documentation/ftsy-buli-screenshot-home.png)

 **List of features:**
-* Live draft with 10-12 users
+* Live draft with 10-12 users.
-* Each season features a league mode and a cup mode
+* Each season features a league mode and a cup mode.
-* Head-to-head matchups each match day playing out league and cup
+* Head-to-head between users each round counting towards league standings or cup progress.
-* Near-realtime scoring on each match day
+* Near-realtime scoring for each fixture and each round.
-* Transfer system with waivers and trades
+* Transfer system with waivers, trades and free agency.
-* Extensive stats that users can harness to research player and user performance
+* Extensive stats that users can harness to research player and user performance (e.g. which player attempts the most crosses?
+Is attempting tacklings or completing passes more important for a good fantasy performance?).
+* Player projections for the upcoming fixture.
-* Player and Bundesliga news to keep users informed within the website
+* Player and Bundesliga news to keep users informed within the website (e.g. real world injuries or transfers).

 ## Architecture